Loading…

 | Hand towel + spare water | Ready to top up during the ceremony |

-Items and details vary by family and region — the morning ceremony team or the elders in charge usually assemble this set.
+Items and details vary by family and region — the morning ceremony team or the elders in charge usually assemble this set for you.

-Start on the water-pouring auspicious time, then arrange the elders who will pour around it — see how to place auspicious cues in the morning ceremony schedule.
+Start on the water-pouring auspicious time, then arrange the elders who'll pour around it — see how to place auspicious cues in the morning ceremony schedule.

-Generally start with the president (the most senior/respected), then by seniority from both sides — parents, grandparents, senior relatives.
-Prepare a list of the order in advance with someone to invite them one by one, so there's no confusion and it doesn't drag.
+Generally start with the president (the most senior or respected), then by seniority from both sides — parents, grandparents, senior relatives.
+The trick is to prepare a list of the order in advance with someone to invite them one by one, so there's no confusion and it doesn't drag.

 The water-pouring ceremony has both items to prepare and an order to manage.
 In Wedly you add the water-pouring auspicious time to your run sheet and build a checklist of the morning ceremony items (mongkol, conch, sacred water, anointing powder) in one place, shared with your team and family — so nothing's forgotten and the auspicious time is kept.